Tharion Papadakis

 Faith

 Tharion’s faith isn’t quiet or humble.
-It’s loud almost performative masking the doubt he refuses to face.
+It’s loud, almost performative, masking the doubt he refuses to face.
 He has never seen real battle, but he leans fully into the image he’s built for himself: the warrior-priest, the righteous blade, the destined hero.

 Deep down, he fears the moment where belief alone won’t be enough.
 But until then, he plays the part.